didreamerssystem/SystemPride/docs/content/getting-started.md

 :::

 ## Set some proxy tags
-Now, you'll need to tell PluralKit how you want to trigger the proxy using **proxy tags**.
+Now, you'll need to tell SystemPride how you want to trigger the proxy using **proxy tags**.
 Often, these will be a pair of brackets, an emoji prefix, or something similar.

 To set a member's proxy tags, you'll need to "pretend" you're proxying the word `text` - just the word itself, all-lowercase.
 This often gets a bit confusing, so here are a couple of examples with various patterns:

-    pk;member MyMember proxy J:text
+    sp;member MyMember proxy J:text
-    pk;member MyMember proxy [text]
+    sp;member MyMember proxy [text]
-    pk;member MyMember proxy 🌸text
+    sp;member MyMember proxy 🌸text
-    pk;member MyMember proxy text -Q
+    sp;member MyMember proxy text -Q

 ::: tip
 You're not limited to the types of proxy tags shown above.
-You can put anything you'd like around the word `text` (before, after, or both), and PluralKit will look for that.
+You can put anything you'd like around the word `text` (before, after, or both), and SystemPride will look for that.
 Be creative!
 :::

 ## Set an avatar (optional)
 If you want an avatar displayed, use the following command:

-    pk;member MyMember avatar https://link.to.your/avatar.png
+    sp;member MyMember avatar https://link.to.your/avatar.png

 ::: tip
 If you don't have a link, you can leave that out entirely, and then **attach** the image to the command message itself.
-PluralKit will pick up on the attachment, and use that instead.
+SystemPride will pick up on the attachment, and use that instead.
 :::

 ::: warning